JK Insurance Brokers

 Limited companies with two or more shareholders

-Businesses that want to prevent shares passing to unwanted third parties
+Businesses that want to prevent shares passing to a deceased shareholder's spouse or family

 Key Benefits

-Prevents shares passing to unwanted third parties (e.g. a deceased's spouse)
+Prevents shares passing to unwanted third parties — such as a deceased's spouse or children

-Provides the deceased's estate with a fair value for the shares
+Provides the deceased's estate with a fair cash value for the shares

 Tax Considerations

-When structured correctly with a Cross Option Agreement, Shareholder Protection can be arranged so that Business Property Relief (BPR) applies to the deceased's shares.
-This can reduce or eliminate the inheritance tax liability on the shares.
-The Cross Option Agreement is structured so that neither party is obliged to buy or sell (which would prevent BPR from applying) — instead, each party has the option to do so.
-Tax advice should always be sought when arranging Shareholder Protection.
+When structured correctly with a Cross Option Agreement, Shareholder Protection can be arranged so that Business Property Relief (BPR) applies to the deceased's shares — potentially reducing or eliminating the inheritance tax liability on the shares.
+The Cross Option Agreement is structured so that neither party is legally obliged to buy or sell (which would prevent BPR from applying).
+Instead, each party has the option to do so.
+Getting the legal and insurance structure right is essential.
+We work alongside your solicitor and accountant to ensure the arrangement is set up correctly.
+Tax treatment depends on individual circumstances and may be subject to change.
+Independent tax and legal advice should always be sought.

 Tax treatment depends on individual circumstances and may be subject to change.
 We recommend seeking independent tax advice.

-Two directors each own 50% of a company worth £2 million.
-Each takes out a £1 million life insurance policy on the other's life, written under a Cross Option Agreement.
-If one dies, the surviving director receives £1 million to buy the deceased's shares from their estate.
+Two directors each own 50% of a company valued at £3 million.
+Each takes out a £1.5 million life insurance policy, written under a Cross Option Agreement.
+One director dies unexpectedly.
+The surviving director receives £1.5 million from the policy and uses it to buy the deceased's shares from their estate.
+The business continues under single ownership.
+Without the policy, the deceased's spouse would have inherited a 50% stake — with full shareholder rights.

-Three shareholders each own a third of a business.
-Shareholder Protection is arranged so that if any shareholder dies, the remaining two have the funds to purchase their share — maintaining equal ownership and control.
+Three shareholders own 50%, 30%, and 20% of a business respectively.
+Shareholder Protection is arranged for each shareholder in proportion to their shareholding.
+When the majority shareholder dies, the remaining two shareholders receive the funds to purchase their shares in proportion to their existing holdings — maintaining the same relative ownership structure.

 Critical illness trigger

-A shareholder suffers a serious illness and can no longer contribute to the business.
-The critical illness element of the Shareholder Protection policy provides funds for the remaining shareholders to buy out their share.
+A shareholder suffers a serious stroke and is unable to contribute to the business.
+The critical illness element of the Shareholder Protection policy pays out, giving the remaining shareholders the funds to buy out their stake.
+The incapacitated shareholder receives a fair value for their shares, and the business continues without disruption.

 Why Choose JK Insurance Brokers?